Husband Couldn’t Get Wife to Agree Finances in Divorce

 Neither of them wanted to disclose their financial assets to the other one voluntarily due to a lack of trust but until that was done there was no way forward.

-Fiona and the other Solicitor could each work with their clients to find a way to identify exactly what issues were blocking the agreement and to resolve them in a way that was fair to both parties.
+Both our Divorce Solicitor and the wife’s Solicitor could each work with their clients to find a way to identify exactly what issues were blocking the agreement and to resolve them in a way that was fair to both parties.

 In addition to the issues with finances, Mr G wanted to obtain the Decree Absolute before the settlement of the finances so he could remarry.
 As Mr G was the “Respondent” in the divorce, he had to submit a statement to the Court as to why he was applying.

-A hearing was listed, but Fiona was successful in getting the wife to agree to the Decree Absolute.
-Fiona reassured Mr G’s wife that it would not affect her financial position and avoided the hearing.
+A hearing was listed, but we were successful in getting the wife to agree to the Decree Absolute.
+We reassured Mr G’s wife that it would not affect her financial position and avoided the hearing.

 Once financial disclosure took place, negotiations moved quickly and they reached an agreement.
 Mr G and his wife agreed to keep each of their sole belongings after the divorce.